Find Grad Schools

 58 Yearly Graduations

-Colorado State University - Fort Collins is the 19th most popular school in the nation for students seeking a master's degree in agriculture and agriculture operations.
+The 19th most popular school in the country for agriculture & agriculture operations majors who are seeking their master's degree is Colorado State University - Fort Collins.
 Roughly 32,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-For the 2020-2021 academic year, 58 master's degrees were handed out to agriculture and agriculture operations majors at Colorado State.
-About 60% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 58 people received their master's degree in agriculture & agriculture operations from Colorado State.
+About 69% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 56 Yearly Graduations

-The 20th most popular school in the country for agriculture and agriculture operations majors who are seeking their master's degree is The University of Tennessee - Knoxville.
+The 20th most popular school in the country for agriculture & agriculture operations majors who are seeking their master's degree is The University of Tennessee - Knoxville.
 Each year, around 30,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-During the 2020-2021 academic year, 56 people received their master's degree in agriculture and agriculture operations from UT Knoxville.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+During the most recent year for which we have data, 56 people received their master's degree in agriculture & agriculture operations from UT Knoxville.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 56% were women.

 Agriculture & Agriculture Operations Majors to Study